HannimalCrackers/Parseltongue/posts/002_chatbot.md

 &nbsp;
 &nbsp;

-Progress so far: identified [Pandorabots](http://www.pandorabots.com) for my first bot foray.
+Progress so far: I will use [Pandorabots](http://www.pandorabots.com) for my first bot foray.
 Seems credible based on competition success of [Mitsuku](https://www.pandorabots.com/mitsuku/).

 I have created a bot for work content testing.
 My bot is named Bartleby.